thumblemonks/riot/README.markdown

       end
     end

 Make sure to check out the Riot + Sinatra testing macros in Chicago.
+If you do happen to use Chicago, the above `test_helper.rb` setup can be compressed to the following while allowing the same test to work:

+    require 'riot'
+    require 'chicago/riot'

 <a name="rails"></a>
 ### With Rails